-Roger D. Winston is the leader of the firm's Mixed-Use, Condominium, and Multifamily Development Practice Group.
+Roger D. Winston is the leader of the firm's Mixed-Use, Condominium, and Multifamily Development Team.
 He has practiced real estate law in the Washington, D.C., region for more than 35 years, and has played a key role in bringing numerous significant projects and transactions to fruition both in the region and nationally.
 Roger has advised and represented many industry-leading developers, investors, and lenders on major projects in D.C., Maryland, Virginia, and throughout the United States.

 Roger is widely regarded and sought out as one of the leading practitioners in mixed-use and condominium planning and development.
 Sources say he is the "preeminent condominium and mixed-use lawyer" and a "go-to person for things that are challenging intellectually and structurally."
 He works with clients to provide insights and alternatives for ownership and control and for flexibility to structure projects that reflect seamless, efficient, and value-added integration of uses.
 His experience covers practically every property type and use.
 This includes retail, commercial, senior housing, residential, office, parking, hotel, and mixed-ownership projects and condominiums, and numerous other mixed-use variations.